Khouri

-Although most popular amongst the population in Lebanon, where it is the most common surname, the name can also be found within Christian communities in Israel, Syria, Palestine, and Jordan.
+Although most popular amongst the population in Lebanon, the name can also be found within Christian communities in Syria, Iraq, Palestine, and Jordan.
 It is often given as a last name to a new priest or minister, replacing the old one and to the children of the married priest and their descendants.
 The Maronite Church, which is in full communion with the Roman Catholic Church, allows married men to become priests.

 It is common for a family to keep the Khoury surname for generations past the life of the priest.
 Catholic and Orthodox clergy (particularly Maronite Catholic, Greek Orthodox, Melkite Catholic and Syriac Orthodox) are the largest numbers of people with this name; all four rites having a married priesthood according to Catholic and Orthodox norms.
 Khoury/Khouri is uncommon as a given name.
 In the Eastern Christian Churches, "Khoury" or "El-Khoury" means Corepiscopos, which is an honorary rank above a priest.